-The Supervisory Workover Well Control course covers all material required by the IADC (International Association of Drilling Contractors), in their WellCap Supervisory Workover program.
+The course covers all material required under the previously approved IADC Wellcap well control program.
 Key topics include fundamental well pressures, procedures, fluids, and kill methods with simulation.
 See detailed outline below.

-After successfully completing the course and achieving a passing grade on the final exam you will receive an IADC Workover certificate at the Supervisory level.
+After successfully completing the course and achieving a passing grade on the final exam you will receive a RelyOn Nutec certificate at the Supervisory level in Workover/Completions, Coiled Tubing, Snubbing, and Wireline.
 This certificate is recognized across the globe.

 |Chapter 1 Servicing Fundamentals|

 Examines the different reasons for well servicing and intervention operations; Discusses acidizing, sanding problems, hydraulic fracturing (fracking), plugging, and gravel packing.